joenvihe/test_rimac/README.md

 - If you can submit a working solution, or how close you get to it.
 - How well you structure your solution.
 - Your ideas to improve your solution if you were tasked with productionizing it at scale.
-- Any ideas you may have to use this type of system in Yape.
+- Any ideas you may have to use this type of system.